JimmySticks2001/Referral-source-VBA-automation/README.md

 the importable sheets in the workbook and verify that all of the user entered data matches the criteria for Avatar dictionaries.
 After the validator has run it will report any errors to the user by listing them on the Error_Report sheet that it generates.
-If there are no errors listed for referral sources, this script is ready to be run.
+If there are no errors listed for guarantors, this script is ready to be run.

-To run this script file double click the runAutomator.bat file located in the same directory as referralSourceAutomation.ps1.
+To run this script file go to the Validator sheet and click on the button labeled 'Run automated referral source entry'.
 This will open a PowerShell window which will display the scripts	actions.
-Soon after opening the user will be presented with an open file window.
-Here the user will be able to select the PF PM Data Collection Workbook which contains the validated list of referral sources that they want to import.

-After the user has selected the PF PM Data Collection Workbook the script will run for a few seconds and will eventually display a message box instructing the user to open Avatar and open the Referral Source Maintenance form.
-Once the user clicks on 'OK' in this message box, the script will take over use of their computer.
+After the script has run for a few seconds it will display a message box instructing the user to open Avatar and open the Referral Source Maintenance form.
+Once the user clicks on OK in this message box, the script will take over use of their computer.
 It uses the tab order of Avatar to navigate through the Referral Source Maintenance form so it requires that Avatar remain the active window throughout the automation process.
 This script will take around fifty-five seconds to enter in one referral source.

 Once the script has completed the data entry it will display a message box informing the user that the process is complete.
 The user is now free to use their computer again.